nymtech/nym/documentation/operators/src/nodes/mix-node-setup.md

 - [Mainnet](https://explorer.nymtech.net/overview)
 - [Sandbox testnet](https://sandbox-explorer.nymtech.net/)

 Enter your **identity key** to find your node.
-There are numerous statistics about your node on that page that are useful for checking your uptime history, packets mixed, and any delegations your node may have.
+There are numerous statistics about your node on that page that are useful for checking your up-time history, packets mixed, and any delegations your node may have.

 There are also 2 community explorers which have been created by [Nodes Guru](https://nodes.guru):